Borda/pyRepoStats/README.md

     ```
   just note that with this way usage should also consider passing `-o` argument for output path, otherwise all caches and results will be saved in installation folder, most likely _site-packages_

-To simplify the token passing in each call, you can export the token to evnaronment variables `export AUTH_TOKEN=<your-personal-token>`
+To simplify the token passing in each call, you can export the token to environment variables `export GH_API_TOKEN=<your-personal-token>` for Github.

 ### Github use-case